complexlogic/rsgain/README.md

 ```
 rsgain easy "C:\path\to\music library"
 ```
 This is all that is required for most users.
-Advanced users should ee the [Scan Presets](#scan-presets) section for more information about the default settings and how to change them, if desired.
+Advanced users should see the [Scan Presets](#scan-presets) section for more information about the default settings and how to change them, if desired.

 #### Multithreaded Scanning
 Easy Mode includes optional multithreaded operation to speed up the duration of a scan.
 Use the `-m` option, followed by the number of threads to create.
 The number of threads must not exceed the number that your CPU supports.
 For example, if you have a CPU with 4 threads: